keithalpichi/keithalpichi.github.io/_drafts/what-to-expect.md

 For example, reading the code below seems simple to remember.
 However read it once and try implementing the same idea yourself without using what I used here.
 {% highlight python %}
-> my_favorite_tools = ["python", "flask", "react"]
+> my_favorite_tools = ["python", "elixir", "vim"]
 > for every_tool in my_favorite_tools:
       print(every_tool)
 > python
-> flask
+> elixir
-> react
+> vim
 {% endhighlight %}

-If you're new to programming this might seem hard.
 When you come across code type them into your computer, work through examples, and challenge yourself to build programs.

 ## Learning to code will challenge you